-- 6.2.1.1.1 Bridge appearance includes the bridge's balance, proportion, elegance, and finish.
-Fabrication quality, including welding, shall not be considered because some bridges may be fabricated professionally rather than by students. - 6.2.1.1.2 The bridge is presented exactly as it will be erected during timed construction and all parts of the assembled bridge must be visible during aesthetics judging. - 6.2.1.1.3 Permanent identification of the bridge consisting of the school's name is required.
+6.2.1.1.1 Bridge appearance includes the bridge's balance, proportion, elegance, and finish.
+Fabrication quality, including welding, shall not be considered because some bridges may be fabricated professionally rather than by students.

+6.2.1.1.2 The bridge is presented exactly as it will be erected during timed construction and all parts of the assembled bridge must be visible during aesthetics judging.

+6.2.1.1.3 Permanent identification of the bridge consisting of the school's name is required.
 The name shall be formed from steel or applied to steel with paint or decals and should be easily legible (lettering at least 1" high is recommended).
-A bridge that lacks appropriate identification will receive a very poor aesthetics rating. - 6.2.1.2 Poster describing design. - 6.2.1.2.1 The following items are required on the poster and provide the basis for judging the poster for aesthetics: - (1) identification of the school, using the same name that appears on the bridge, - (2) brief explanation of why the overall bridge configuration was selected, - (3) scaled, dimensioned side view of the bridge, - (4) brief explanation of analysis conducted to verify that the design meets the structural specifications (may include steps used to verify the model and analysis procedures used to consider lateral deflections, vertical deflections and stability under load) - (5) free-body diagram of a single beam that represents one of the bridge stringers, with the same end-to-end length, supports at appropriate locations to represent the piers, loads for one of the cases specified in Sub-Sections 7.1(8) and 11.5, and reaction forces. - (6) shear and moment diagrams of the beam corresponding to the free-body diagram. showing peak magnitudes, - (7) brief explanation of the team's use of Accelerated Bridge Construction (ABC), such as design features, construction sequencing, and procedures intended to minimize construction time, or Lean Construction, such as reduced or eliminated unnecessary movement, inventory, waiting during production, and scrap, and - (8) acknowledgement of the school's technicians, faculty, and others who helped fabricate the bridge or provided advice. - 6.2.1.2.2 The following items are encouraged on the poster, but remain optional, and will not factor into aesthetics judging: - (1) a brief summary and/or pictures on the poster of any diversity, equity, and inclusion activities that have been undertaken,
+A bridge that lacks appropriate identification will receive a very poor aesthetics rating.

+6.2.1.2 Poster describing design.

+6.2.1.2.1 The items listed in this sub-section are required on the poster and provide the basis for judging the poster for aesthetics.
+Text on the poster should be limited to brief explanations (2-3 sentences), bulleted lists or figure captions.
+Use of pictures and figures to meet the requirements is highly suggested.

+- (1) identification of the school, using the same name that appears on the bridge, - (2) brief explanation of why the overall bridge configuration was selected, - (3) scaled, dimensioned side view of the bridge, - (4) demonstration of analysis conducted to verify that the design meets the structural specifications (may include steps used to verify the model and analysis procedures used to consider lateral deflections, vertical deflections and stability under load), - (5) free-body diagram of a single beam that represents one of the decking support bridge stringers, with the same end-to-end length, supports at appropriate locations to represent the piers, loads for one of the cases specified in Sub-Sections 7.1(8) and 11.5 (load case selected by team), and reaction forces, - (6) shear and moment diagrams of the beam corresponding to the free-body diagram constructed for requirement (5).
+Peak magnitudes of shear force and moment should be labeled on the diagram, and - (7) acknowledgement of the school's technicians, faculty, and others who helped fabricate the bridge or provided advice.

+6.2.1.2.2 The following items are encouraged on the poster, but remain optional, and will not factor into aesthetics judging:

+(1) a brief summary and/or pictures on the poster of any diversity, equity, and inclusion activities that have been undertaken,